AweSkyBear/obs-disp/README.md

 are possible and also allowed as per [Semantic Release's Initial Dev Phase - 0.\*.\*](https://semver.org/#how-should-i-deal-with-revisions-in-the-0yz-initial-development-phase) but will be kept to minimum (and outside of top-level APIs).

 **Expect this README (and other .md files in repo-docs/) to get further updates.**

+## Found it useful?

+Star ✨ and share this project so that it can help other people too!
+Thank you!